-This law and economics course is highly recommended for those who will desire to pursue a Master in European studies, public administration and other policy driven studies.
+This minor is highly recommended for those who desire pursuing a Master in European studies, public administration and other policy driven studies.
 This course is taught in English.
 No special skills are required.
 However, students with an affinity to economics and business may have an advantage.

 The lecture attendance is compulsory.
 Specific arrangements for part-time students are possible.

-For certain classes, small working groups of students will be formed for drafting an individual short term paper and preparing a presentation.
-The aim of these activities is to deepen the students’ understanding of European integration by applying their gained knowledge to specific fields, which may be related to their main studies (e.g. medicine, management, or law).
+For certain classes, small working groups will be formed for drafting an individual short term paper and preparing a presentation.
+These activities aim at facilitating a deeper understanding of European integration by applying the gained knowledge to specific fields.

 Module 1: European Integration as a multidisciplinary field of research

 Module 2: Political economy of European integration

-Federalism will be introduced as a means and a concept to respect local preferences and to fix local problems.
+Federalism will be introduced as an economic and political means to respect local preferences and to fix local problems.
 The concept of regulatory competition will be introduced at a basic level.
 The economic theory of democracy and bureaucracy will be applied to the European Union.
-Lastly, competition policy and common agricultural policy will be discussed.
+Lastly, competition policy and environmental policy will be discussed.

 This minor will consist of mixed-method teachings where interactive lectures and practical skills/cases are a part of the curriculum.
 In addition, the students will get guidance to write a short term paper as well as prepare and give a professional presentation.
-Lastly, if the Brussels trip will take place, students will learn to interact with political leaders in Brussels.
+The Brussels trip will give students the unique opportunity to interact with political leaders in Brussels.

 At the start of the course, a syllabus and study resources will be distributed.
 However, the distributed materials are only suggestions of literature that could be used during this course.
 It will be expected from students to consult multiple sources on each topic.
 This is essential, because when using a single source, representation of the substance is often too poor.
 Multiple sources enrich the representation of the course material, and thus help students better understand the content.
 There will be no costs involved for students.

 Slides will be provided before the according lessons.